 After the stenting is complete, the catheter and sheath are removed and the entrance site is bandaged.
 No sutures are needed, although the specialist may opt for using a closure device to seal the hole in the artery.
 The intravenous line will also be removed and the patient will go to a recovery room or area for a minimum of several hours.

 Stenting is considered a safe, minimally invasive procedure with serious complications only happening on rare occasions.
 Serious complications can include arterial clots, weakened or torn blood vessels, hematomas, damaged artery lining and new blockages forming from plaque that has broken free from the treatment site.
-Other risks include allergic reactions to the stent material or the drugs coating drug-eluting stents, blood clots, in-stent restenosis, which is clogging inside the stent, and bruising or bleeding at the access site.
+Other risks include allergic reactions to the stent material or the drugs coating drug-eluting stents, blood clots, in-stent restenosis (clogging inside the stent), and bruising or bleeding at the access site.

 What is the recovery like?